World Inspection Network®

 Territory Protection

-World Inspection Network grants a non-exclusive, site-specific protected Territory (typically ZIP-code based and often sized around 50,000 residents) requiring franchisees to focus marketing and client development within the designated area; the franchisor retains rights to operate or authorize WIN Businesses, sell via alternative channels (including online), and develop additional units nearby.
+World Inspection Network grants a non-exclusive protected territory, typically ZIP-code based and sized by market density, requiring franchisees to focus local marketing; the franchisor retains rights to sell via alternative distribution channels and e-commerce and to develop additional units in the surrounding market.

 Training & Support